Q - A moped? Oh, I love mopeds! My girlfriend and I rode one of those when we were in Barbados...

 Q - 30MPH?
 That sounds slow!
 Can I go across the bridges on this?

-A - 30MPH is the speed limit in New York City on non-highway roads.
-In some places it's 35, but it's mostly 30.
-Even though cars rarely go under the speed limit you're still able to move smoothly amongst the stop and go, and have the ability to open up on places like the bridges and when you get a bunch of green lights in a row.
+A - 25MPH is the speed limit in New York City on non-highway roads.
+In some places it's 35, but it's mostly 25.
+Even though cars rarely go under the speed limit you're still able to move smoothly among the stop and go, and have the ability to open up on places like the bridges and when you get a bunch of green lights in a row.

 Q - Do I need a license to drive one?

-Q - Do I need a motorcycle license to drive a moped?
+Q - Do I need a motorcycle license to drive a moped or scooter?

 A - Nope.
-You don’t need a special license or motorcycle license to operate a moped.
+You don’t need a special license or motorcycle license to operate a 50cc moped/scooter.
 That's one of the best parts!
 All you need is a regular car driver’s license from any state.

 Q - I really need plates?
 Shucks.
 How do I get one?